GU-CLASP/GU-CLASP.github.io/_people/David-Pagmar/index.md

 ---
 name: "David Pagmar"
-role: 6
+role: 5
 title: "Post-doc"
 ---
-David Pagmar is a Post-doc at CLASP, focused on incremental sentence processing and experimental psycholinguistics.
+David Pagmar was a Post-doc at CLASP.